Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-This course approaches the poetry, fiction, nonfiction, and/or art of the Victorian period from a perspective chosen by the instructor.
+Approaches the poetry, fiction, nonfiction, and/or art and culture of the Victorian period from a perspective chosen by the instructor.

 ENGL 336